 4. Finish saving plus at least 10%.
 15-20% would be more ideal.

-5. Start picking out and purchasing tile, light fixtures, appliances, hardware, plumbing fixtures, etc. 10 weeks out from install.
+5. Start picking out and purchasing tile flooring, light fixtures, appliances, hardware, plumbing fixtures, etc. 10 weeks out from installation.
 Backorders are common.
 Be prepared with your materials so you’re not the one holding up the workers.
 This helps to ensure a timely renovation.

 My final advice is to GET EVERYTHING IN WRITING.
 EVERY LITTLE CHANGE.
 TEXT OR EMAIL.
 HAVE DOCUMENTATION OF EVERYTHING.